chasemcd/interactive-gym/README.rst

 There are two core types of scenes: ``StaticScene`` and ``GymScene``.
-The former just displays static informaiton to clients and can also be used to collect some forms of data (e.g., text boxes, option buttons, etc.).
+The former just displays static informaiton to clients and can also be used to collect some forms of data (e.g., text boxes, option buttons).
 The latter defines an interaction with a simulation environment and is where the core interactions occur.

 Interactive Gym utilizes a ``Stager``, which manages participants' progression through a sequence